Skip to main content

 Is your business using Confluence as a wiki yet?
 If not, why not?

-Confluence is the perfect tool for gathering and sharing information between teams.
-With real-time collaboration, in-line comments and a range of privacy and permission settings, Confluence facilitates teamwork and knowledge management for teams everywhere - even remote and asynchronous ones.
+Confluence is the perfect internal wiki software.
+With real-time collaboration, in-line comments and a range of privacy and permission settings, Confluence helps knowledge workers easily gather and share information - even when teams are spread across the globe.

 Here's exactly what you need to consider before building your Confluence wiki.